-Indian (or Common) Mynas trapped in the Clarence Valley are currently being recorded in our database and then mapped.
+Indian (Common) Mynas trapped in the Clarence Valley are currently being recorded in our database and then mapped.
 The map below shows Mynas trapped from January 2011 to now, by number and locality.
 Clarence Valley trappers/shooters removed over 16,000 (mid 2021) of these pest birds previously troubling our wonderful natives.
 For the annual tallies see the box at the right of your screen.

 To view this map in full screen mode click the box at the top right of the map display.